jbburgess/netflix-assessment/README.md

 Upon running the module for the first time, the user will be prompted to authenticate with Google Drive using the OAuth2 credentials and allow the app to access their account.
 The resulting authentication token will be stored in a file specified in the `config.json` file, and, rather than prompting for authentication each time, subsequent runs of the module will use this token to authenticate (and refresh it if needed).

 Since the Google Drive API does not offer scopes that provide read/write access only to specific folders (unless you have a web-based frontend through which you can use the Picker API to choose and allow specific folders via the `drive.file` scope), the module may request access to *all* files and folders in the user's Google Drive account, depending on which assessment is being executed.
 The module is designed to only read and write to the source and destination folders specified in the `config.json` file, but the user should be aware that the module will have access to all files and folders in their Google Drive account and that they should review this code to their satisfaction before executing it.

+Make sure to delete the saved token when you are done using this module.
+The token is saved in a file specified in the `config.json` file.

 > **Note:** To mitigate this somewhat, the module will only request full access (`drive`) if the user is executing assessment #3 and copying items between folders.
 The other two assessments do not require file read or write access and will instead request a read-only scope to file metadata (`drive.metadata.readonly`).
 If you have an existing token with just the metadata read-only scope, then you will be prompted to re-authenticate and provide the full read/write permissions if you attempt to execute assessment #3, and that token will replace the saved token you had previously.